wmutschl/mutschler.eu/content/linux/backup.md

 My backup strategy:
   1. continuous sync of user data to the VPS using *Nextcloud* (*automatic*)
   1. weekly snapshots on Friday to an external 1TB SSD (Samsung T7 Portable formatted with exFAT, stays at home) using *restic* (*manual*)
-  1. quarterly snapshots to an (old) external 1.5TB HDD drive (formated with exFAT, stays at office) using *restic* (*manual*)
+  1. quarterly snapshots to an (old) external 1.5TB HDD drive (formated with NTFS, stays at office) using *restic* (*manual*)
-  1. on Christmas (when I visit my parents) I copy the most important user data to two (very old internal) 320GB HDD drive (NTFS encrypted with Bitlocker, stays at my parent's house) using *RSync* (*manual*)
+  1. on Christmas (when I visit my parents) I copy the most important user data to two (very old internal) 320GB HDD drive (NTFS encrypted with Bitlocker, stays at my parent's house) using *rsync* (*manual*)

 I am aware that both the old external and the old internal HDDs have some risk of failure.
 But so far, because I am only accessing them periodically, I did not see any corrupted data (yet) and will keep using them with care as a safe-net until they start breaking.
-The exact commands for restic and RSync (and a list of files and folders to ignore) is given in [this Github repository](https://github.com/wmutschl/scripts).
+The exact commands for restic and rsync (and a list of files and folders to ignore) is given in [this Github repository](https://github.com/wmutschl/scripts).

-### 5. Dell Precision 7520 (Fedora)
+### 5. Dell Precision 7520 (Linux)
-This is my former main machine running Fedora on a 512 GB internal NVME drive (btrfs encrypted with LUKS).
+This is my former main machine running either Fedora or Pop!_OS on a 512 GB internal NVME drive (btrfs encrypted with LUKS).
 The machine also has another internal 512GB SSD drive (btrfs encrypted with LUKS).
 I use Nextcloud to sync data between this machine, the Dell XPS, and my MacBook Air.

 My backup strategy:
   1. continuous sync of user data to the VPS using *Nextcloud* (*automatic*)